maheenmatin/TFCCalculator/.github/README.md

 ## 💻 Local Setup
 1. Pull the latest version of `main`
+2. Ensure that Next.js is installed.
+If not, install using `npm install next`
-2. Run the development server:
+3. Run the development server:
 ```bash
 npm run dev
 # or